 When were they picked?

-We have verified that all of our dried morels were organically grown and picked in AMERICA in the summer of 2014!
-Many of the dried morels sold by other companies were picked in 2013 and many are from foreign countries.
+We have verified that all of our dried morels were wild picked in AMERICA in the spring of 2016!
+Many of the dried morels sold by other companies were picked in 2015 and many are from foreign countries.
 Dried morels will be good to eat for at least one year minimum, most sources say 2 to 3 years.